Synda-Creator/Synda/README.md

 2. OpenAI GPT-3 Integration: Leverages the OpenAI API to generate contextually relevant responses to tweets.

-3. Console Interface: Implements a letter-by-letter printing effect for a more engaging user experience when displaying tweets and responses.

-4. Logging: Utilizes Python's logging module to keep track of the bot's activities and any errors that occur.
+3. Logging: Utilizes Python's logging module to keep track of the bot's activities and any errors that occur.

 ## Features